sacktock/p5-assignment/README.md

 	- isPaused
 	- isStickyMouse
 	- isFill
-- setRGB
+- setRGB -> sets the red, green and blue colour components of the wave based on hue, saturation and lightness values.
 -> params
 	- H
 	- S
 	- L
-- Pause
+- Pause -> sets _this.pause_ to true.
-- Unpause
+- Unpausen -> sets _this.pause_ to false.
-- StickyMouse
+- StickyMouse -> toggles _this.stickyMouse_ between true and false.
-- InvertColour
+- InvertColour -> inverts the colour of the waves.
-- Random
+- Random -> generates a random colour for the waves.

 Acknowledgment
 --------------

-The file sketch.js is an adaptaion of the p5 code Waves by user _vivianyoung_ found at: https://www.openprocessing.org/sketch/500317
+The waves.js is an encapsulation and adaptation of the JS project Waves by user _vivianyoung_ found at: https://www.openprocessing.org/sketch/500317.

 License
 -------